 I've use concrete to create scenery for my layout with some sucess.
 There is a PDF . . . with pictures and a write up of the specific techniques involved.

-Note: Tj's PDF on the subject is good reading with nice photos, but it is huge (nearly 7 meg).
-If you want to download it on a dial-up line, do it sometime when you can start the download and do something else for a while.
+Note: Tj's PDF on the subject is good reading with nice photos, but it is huge (about 36 meg).
+If you want to download it on a dial-up line, do it sometime when you can start the download and do something else for a week.

 ||Reading Index Pages||Buyer's Guide Pages|